T3chie-404/Xandeum_T3chie/docs/src/validator/get-started/setup-a-validator.md

 As a reminder, all commands mentioned so far **should be done on your trusted computer** and **NOT** on a server where you intend to run your validator.
 It is especially important that the following command is done on a **trusted computer**:

 ```
-solana create-vote-account -ut \
+xandeum create-vote-account -ut \
     --fee-payer ./validator-keypair.json \
     ./vote-account-keypair.json \
     ./validator-keypair.json \
     ./authorized-withdrawer-keypair.json
 ```

 > Note `-ut` tells the cli command that we would like to use the testnet cluster.  `--fee-payer` specifies the keypair that will be used to pay the transaction fees.
-Both flags are not necessary if you configured the solana cli properly above but they are useful to ensure you're using the intended cluster and keypair.
+Both flags are not necessary if you configured the xandeum cli properly above but they are useful to ensure you're using the intended cluster and keypair.

 ## Save the Withdrawer Keypair Securely